 Be nice when necessary!

 Godly guys always want to interact with smart pretty godly girls likewise without any strings attached.
-In defense, I always say that girls are fragile and delicate.
+In defence, I always say that girls are fragile and delicate.
 Nevertheless, let’s not allow our hearts and easy stir of emotions to push us away from possible great friendships.
 Moreover, Know when to draw the line to save you both.